|Science Fiction||Music Writing||Essays|

 ANTHOLOGY REPRINTSMy Asimov's novelette "A Response from EST17" is currently available in the 2012 edition of Gardner Dozois' The Year's Best Science Fiction.
 My time travel novelette "The Mists of Time" can be found in the 2008 edition and a recent Audiotext audio book anthology Timeless Time Travel Tales.
 "Palace Resolution", originally published in Gregory Benford's Microcosms has recently been reprinted in War & Space: Recent Combat, Rich Horton and Sean Wallace, eds.
 My Hugo nominee Fossil Games can be found in Gardner's landmark anthology Supermen: Tales of the Posthuman Future and David G. Hartwell's Year's Best SF 5.
 I also have stories in several older anthologies that may still be available: Space Soldiers, Year's Best SF 3, Isaac Asimov's Valentines, Isaac Asimov's Utopias, and the 2006 Edition of Rich Horton's Science Fiction, the Best of the Year.

 I'm writing a literary memoir which I'm publishing here as I finish each segment.
 Each section tells how I wrote particular stories-- how I got the idea, the literary problems I dealt with, and so on.
 The first installment covers my first story and the beginning of my writing career.
 Installment two discusses three stories I wrote when I was hanging around Philadelphia coffeehouses in the late 50's.
 Three discusses my only psi story and the factors, such as my relationship with my wife, that influenced it.
 Four discusses my Casanova series and tells how I started writing short fiction again after a long break, and how I became a music critic.
 Five concludes the discussion of the Casanova series.
 Six discusses my first "military brat" story.
 Seven discusses my second and third military brat stories.
 Installments eight, nine, and ten tell how I wrote and sold the three novels I contributed to the Ace Double series.
 I'm also posting my first story, "Grieve for a Man".
-Several installments have been reprinted in The New York Review of Science Fiction.
-The entire opus is also available on the Nook and the Kindle, for those who prefer the convenience of an ereader..
+The entire opus has been reprinted in The New York Review of Science Fiction.
+It's also available on the Nook and the Kindle, for those who prefer the convenience of an ereader..

 I usually attend the monthly meetings of the Philadelphia Science Fiction Society, which normally meets on the second Friday of each month.
-I'm attending Boskone over Valentine weekend for the official launch of Lovers and Fighters.
 I plan to attend Readercon in July and the Philadelphia Science Fiction Conference in November, as I do almost every year.

 E-mail address: firstname.lastname@example.org